grimme-lab/xtb_docs/source/crest.rst

 The ensemble entropy :math:`S_{CR}` is also linked to the ensemble free energy (at :math:`T =298` K) :math:`G_{CR} = -T S_{CR}`, which has to be minimized for a complete CRE.

 In practice we use three descriptors to distinguish between conformers and rotamers: The energy, the rotational constant of the molecule and the RMSD between two molecules.
 If two structures have completely different energies they are conformers.
-If they have the same energy (within a defined threshold) they could be either two different conformers with similar energies, two rotamers of the same molecule or a duplicate of the same rotamer.
+If they have the same energy (within a chosen threshold) they could be either two different conformers with similar energies, two rotamers of the same molecule or a duplicate of the same rotamer.
 In the first case (two conformers with similar energies) the RMSD will be high and the rotational constant will be different.
-For two rotamers the RMSD will be high, but the rotational constant should be the same.
-Enantiomers (mirrored molecules) are a special case of rotamers matching the same criterium.
-Only for duplicates of same rotamer (that have to be sorted out) the RMSD will be low and the rotational constants and the energies will be the same.
+For two rotamers the RMSD will be high, but the rotational constant is the same (within a chosen threshold).
+Enantiomers (mirror image molecules) are a special case of rotamers matching the same criterium.
+Only for duplicates of the same rotamer (that have to be sorted out) the RMSD,the rotational constants, and the energies will be the same.

 Conformational Search Algorithms